Feb 7, 2018

 Our Atlanta Workers’ Comp Attorneys Are Here to Help

 Not sure what workers’ compensation benefits are available to you if any?
-The Law Offices of Nathaniel F. Hansford, LLC in Atlanta provides thorough representation for clients who have suffered on-the-job injuries around the city.
+Hansford McDaniel LLC in Atlanta provides thorough representation for clients who have suffered on-the-job injuries around the city.
 If you have been injured at work, we can discuss your options for various workers’ comp benefits, help you create a claim or file, and much more.

 Contact us today to schedule a free initial consultation with a team that really cares about your future.